Game Change: Book

-Response
+Reception

 Harry Reid was heavily criticized for comments he previously made about Barack Obama, which had not been made public until they were published in Game Change.
 According to the book, Reid said he believed Obama could become the country's first black president because he was "light-skinned" and had "no Negro dialect, unless he wanted to have one".
-Reid acknowledged and apologized for the comments, and his apology was accepted by Barack Obama.
+Reid acknowledged and apologized for the comments, and his apology was accepted by Obama.
 The disclosure came at a time Reid was facing a difficult reelection campaign in his home state of Nevada.
 National Republican Senatorial Committee Chair John Cornyn, Republican National Committee Chair Michael Steele, Senate Minority Leader Mitch McConnell and Senate Minority Whip Jon Kyl called on Reid to step down as majority leader for his remarks.
 Reid ultimately won reelection for his seat.

 Also reported for the first time was a comment Bill Clinton supposedly made in trying to convince Ted Kennedy not to back Obama's candidacy but rather that of his wife, Hillary Clinton.
 Clinton reportedly said to Kennedy that "a few years ago, this guy would have been getting us coffee."
 There is no evidence that Clinton ever made the remark.
 However, the alleged belittling of Obama's candidacy supposedly helped lead to Kennedy's endorsement of Obama shortly thereafter.
-Reverend Al Sharpton condemned Clinton's alleged remark, saying, "I think that's far more disturbing [than Senator Reid's comments] because this is someone seeking to stop Mr. Obama's campaign...
+Al Sharpton condemned Clinton's alleged remark, saying, "I think that's far more disturbing [than Senator Reid's comments] because this is someone seeking to stop Mr. Obama's campaign...
 If someone said that he would have been getting us coffee like that in the context they said he said it, that would be very offensive to me, and I would definitely take Mr. Clinton on".